Vrund97/ValidateTable/README.md

   2. Assertions packages etc were not to be used as instructions did not indicate as such

 The following validations were done:
-  1. Column Count
+  1. Column Count Validation
-  2. Row Count
+  2. Row Count Validation
   3. Header Value Validation
   4. Table Data Validation